-Football: Stadium Info & Policies
+Stadium Info and Policies

 Clear Bag Policy

-As a part of an ongoing commitment to safety and security, aligning with the best practices at major entertainment and athletics venues, the University of Notre Dame instituted a Clear Bag Policy for Notre Dame Stadium, including Corbett Family Hall, O’Neill Hall, and Duncan Student Center during home game Saturdays and varsity sporting events in all athletics facilities.
+As a part of our ongoing commitment to safety and security, aligning with the best practices at major entertainment and athletics venues, the University of Notre Dame has instituted a Clear Bag Policy for Notre Dame Stadium, including Corbett Family Hall, O’Neill Hall, and Duncan Student Center during home game Saturdays and varsity sporting events in all athletics facilities.

-Full Guidelines
+Full Guildelines Opens in a new window

-General Policies
+General Policies and Information

 • All guests must be 21 years of age to purchase an alcoholic beverage.

-• Alcohol service will be discontinued at the End of the 3rd quarter.
+• Alcohol service will be discontinued at the end of the 3rd quarter.

 • There is a 2 alcoholic beverage limit, per person, per identification.
 If an individual is already in possession of one beverage, they will only be permitted to purchase one additional beverage.